jamestharpe/gas-pump-xstate-tutorial/readme.md

 });
 ```

-When you save, the XState Inspector should show dited lines around the `prepayment` and `grade` states, indicating that they can be run in parallel.
+When you save (`Ctrl+S`), the XState Inspector should show doted lines around the `prepayment` and `grade` states, indicating that they can be run in parallel.

 #### 3. Add "done" states to `prepayment` and `grade`

-For the `prerequisites` state to be completed, all child states must be `"final"`.
-To do this, further nest each parallel state to distinguish between `needed` and `done` - be sure to set the initial state for each.
+For the `prerequisites` state to be completed, all child states must be in a state marked `"final"`.
+To do this, further nest each parallel state to distinguish between `needed` and `done` (a prepayment is either "needed" or "done", a grade selection is either "needed" or "done") - be sure to set the initial state for each as "needed".
 Mark the `done` state as `type: "final"`:

 ```typescript
 export const dynamic = Machine({